Buy Annuities in PA

 In the State of Pennsylvania, an annuity operates just like it does anywhere else.
 Some people refer to them as “old age insurance.”
 They are a life insurance product, but rather than paying out when you pass away, they begin paying benefits while you are still alive, after you reach retirement age.
 There are two main types of annuity when looking at when you start receiving your money back.
 For the sake of simplicity, the generally agreed upon time period is one year.
 If you start receiving disbursements within a year of initiating your contract, it is considered an immediate annuity.
 After one year, the annuity is considered to be a deferred annuity.

-There are a few things that you should add to your annuity, assuming they will benefit you.
+There are a few things that you should think about adding to your annuity, assuming that they will benefit you.
 The first is a bonus.
 Let’s say you purchase a fixed annuity contract that has a rate of return of 5 percent per year, but the company will also add another 5 percent onto your first year’s disbursement.
-This can give you some extra cash in your pocket, but ensure that it doesn’t replace even more money later on.
+It will give you a 10 percent return on year one, but only 5 percent per year afterward.
+This can give you some extra cash in your pocket right away and help you throughout the future by having a bigger base for compound interest to grow, but you need to ensure that it doesn’t replace even more money later on.
+Oftentimes, fees and penalties can make something that looks really good—like the above described policy—end up not being as helpful as you’d like it to be.
 The point of an annuity is to grow your money over time and then return it to you so that you have a set and predictable income each month.
 If your bonus doesn’t help you over the long term, it’s not worth it in most cases.
 It all depends upon what your end goals are.

 Things to Watch Out For